 Can't survive without PC gaming news, reviews, and features?
 Be sure to visit PCGamesN daily to keep info hunger at bay.

 It may not be the first battle royale game, but it’s by far the most popular.
-And it’s with good reason that PlayerUnknown’s Battlegrounds has taken Steam by storm; it absolutely nails the tense encounters that a battle to the last man standing is all about.
+And it’s with good reason that PlayerUnknown’s Battlegrounds has taken Steam by storm; it nails the tense encounters that a battle to the last man standing is all about.

 Want more?
 Here's our PlayerUnknown's Battlegrounds review.